 How will I feel after a treatment?

 A patient usually experiences deep relaxation during a treatment, which often remains after the session is over.
 Some patients feel very sleepy after a treatment; this is a normal reaction.
-The positive effects of acupuncture, such as pain reduction, can often be noticed as soon as the treatment is over.
-It is important for the patient not to overstrain areas which feel improved, as the body is still healing even after the needles are removed.
-Some patients may not notice an improvement in their symptoms for 24-48 hours after a treatment.
+The positive effects of acupuncture, such as pain reduction, are often be noticed as soon as the treatment is over.
+It is important for the patient not to over-strain areas which feel improved, as the body is still healing even after the needles are removed.
+Some patients may not notice an improvement in their symptoms until 24-48 hours after a treatment.

 How much does a treatment cost?